FireCoder1092/Tesla-api-app/README.md

-#### This is an api app for people who like tesla.
-Yeah you heard me right elon musk's Tesla company.
+# This is an API app for people who like Tesla.
+Yeah, you heard me right: Elon Musk's Tesla company.